House of Silence - Reviews

 HOUSE OF SILENCE is a perfect choice for a rainy day or an evening in front of the fireplace."

 From a review at Angieville book blog

-From a review by JJ Marsh at Triskele Books blog
+From a review by author JJ Marsh at Triskele Books blog

 "A totally engaging read full of warmth and perception."